 If this were a video game, we’d be doing things backwards.
 Instead of destroying an army of goons and capping things off with a climactic fight, we’re going to defeat the Sytíshí and (hopefully) escape with our lives in the ensuing chaos.

 Complicating matters is the fact that a Jelian rescue isn’t guaranteed.
 Nyanti argued for some extra guides and a standby rescue team, but her fellow Witches wouldn’t commit to helping us out.
-It could just be Jon and his Adventurers against an evil horde of face-eating humanoids that want to cut our throats and poop in our skulls.
+So it could end up being Jon and his Adventurers against an evil horde of face-eating humanoids.
 It’s a good thing I watched OG Star Wars with religious fervor—according to Han, I should never calculate the odds, and I might be able to bluff my way into and out of an enemy fortress.

 (I pray to God that life is like Star Wars.)

 I’m last.
 And just to be clear, I have zero experience in medieval rope-climbing.
 San Francisco State, you have failed me—why didn’t you put wall-side rope-climbing in your stupid curriculum?

 I grit my teeth and clench my jaw.
 Not all of us were raised in D&D versions of Outward Bound.
 Ren obviously knows this, but it doesn’t stop him from being a dick.
 I’m gonna find out what the Evermoor version of a noogie or swirly is, then give it to him when he least expects it.

 What a dick.
 (I said it before, but it bears repeating.)
 Instead of punching him in his stupid face, I respond with a tight-lipped, “Yep.
 Good talk.”